-Figure 13 shows the global SWH PDF's of Sentinel-3A for the period of Cycle 016.
+Figure 13 shows the global SWH PDF's of Sentinel-3A for the period of Cycle 018.
 The PDF of the ECMWF model SWH collocated with Sentinel-3 during the same period is also shown.
 It is clear that PDF of Sentinel-3 SWH deviates slightly from that of the model as well as those of other altimeters (not shown).
 Although, the IPF changes in late November and early December 2016 (IPF6.05) improved the agreement between the PDF's from Sentinel-3 and the model, there still some differences around the peak of the PDF (~ 2 m).
 It is difficult to attribute this better agreement to the processing change on 5 December 2016 (namely the IPF 6.05) as similar observation was made in Cycle 011.

-Figure 13: Sentinel-3A SRAL SWH PDF over the whole global ocean and for the period of Cycle 016.
+Figure 13: Sentinel-3A SRAL SWH PDF over the whole global ocean and for the period of Cycle 018.
 The corresponding ECMWF (collocated with Sentinel-3) PDF is also shown for comparison.
 The corresponding PDF's from the previous cycle are also shown as thin dashed lines.

-Collocated pairs of altimeter super-observation and the ECMWF model SWH FG are plotted in a form of a density scatter plot in Figure 14 for the whole globe over the whole period of Cycle 016.
+Collocated pairs of altimeter super-observation and the ECMWF model SWH FG are plotted in a form of a density scatter plot in Figure 14 for the whole globe over the whole period of Cycle 018.
 The SWH scatter plots (Figure 14 and later) are plotted similar to those of wind speed (e.g. Figure 4) except for the size of the 2-D bin which is 0.25 m $\times$ 0.25 m in the case of SWH.
 It is clear from Figure 14 that the agreement between Sentinel-3 SWH and its model counterpart is very good except for a slight underestimation at SWH values below ~ 2 m (less pronounced during the last few cycles compared to the earlier cycles) and a slight overestimation at moderate to high SWH's (above ~4 m).
-The underestimation at lower wave heights is of concern as a similar behaviour is not noticed in the case of other altimeters.
-This suggests that although Sentinel-3 provides practically very good SWH product, it is still in need of fine tuning especially at SWH values below ~2 m and those above ~4 m.
+This suggests that although Sentinel-3 provides practically very good SWH product, it is still in need of fine tuning especially at SWH values above ~4 m.